Leigh3Rmyheart/pscode-wk5/README.md

 // Exercise 3:
 Write pseudo code that will perform the following.

 a) Read in 5 separate numbers.
+3
+5
+1
+7
+6
 b) Calculate the average of the five numbers.
+3+5+1+7+6=22
 c) Find the smallest (minimum) and largest (maximum) of the five entered numbers.
+2 and 11
 d) Write out the results found from steps b and c with a message describing  what they are

-(Your pseudocode here)
+(Five numbers 3, 5, 1, 7, 6.
+Add the five numbers together 3+5+1+7+6=22.
+Find the mini and the max of the numbers 11 largest and 2 smallest)

 -- END --